khakhalin/notes/keywords/ml_questions.md

 * What is the disadvantage of unsupervised pretraining compared to other forms of unsupervised learning?
 * How do you control the regularizing effect of unsupervised pretraining?
 * How to select the hyperparameters of each stage of GLUP?
-* What are deterministic algorithms? (nothing random)
-* What are Las vegas algorithms? (exact or no solution, random resources)
 * What are deterministic approximate algorithms? (solution is not exact but the error is known)
 * What are Monte Carlo algorithms? (approximate solution with random error)
 * Discuss state-of-the-art attack and defense techniques for adversarial models.